 — Low field of view compared to other headsets

-The Oculus Quest 2 is an incredibly robust VR headset that’s surprisingly affordable and capable of standalone use without a PC or external tracking sensors, making it a good choice for anyone looking to step into the world of VR without breaking the bank.
+The Meta Quest 2 is an incredibly robust VR headset that’s surprisingly affordable and capable of standalone use without a PC or external tracking sensors, making it a good choice for anyone looking to step into the world of VR without breaking the bank.
 The second-generation Quest includes two controllers and a headset with an impressive display resolution 1832 x 1920 pixels per eye, a 50 percent increase over that of its predecessor.
-While its budget design limits the Quest 2 to a max refresh rate of 90Hz and a rather small 90-degree field of view, the unit shines thanks to its overall user-friendliness and access to a sizable library of content via the Oculus Quest Store.
+While its budget design limits the Quest 2 to a max refresh rate of 90Hz and a rather small 90-degree field of view, the unit shines thanks to its overall user-friendliness and access to a sizable library of content via the Meta Quest Store.

 Things to Consider Before Buying a VR Headset